 We tried the UK number and our call was quickly answered by an agent.
 There was no requirement to provide a support pin, an account number or any other identifying information: we were able to ask our question immediately.

 The agent was friendly and polite.
 We asked whether there was any plan to upgrade the feeble blog content block in the latest edition of the website builder, and although she didn't appear to have any technical knowledge, she understood our question immediately, didn't have to press us for any further details, and put us on hold while she checked with the official tech support team.
-Around 90 seconds later she was back with an answer (as we mentioned earlier, blog improvements are being worked on, but there's no information on timescale yet.)
+Around 90 seconds later she was back with an answer (blog improvements are being worked on, but there's no information on timescale yet.)

 While this experience probably wouldn't impress web hosting experts, it's like to be enough for Vistaprint's target audience of first-timers.
 The agents won't be able to give you the low-level details of Vistaprint's hosting platform, but simpler questions are likely to be answered quickly and with the minimum of hassle.